AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

 The extension interact with a native application developed in java which has the purpose of directly interact with the cryptographic harware.
 The user through the extension can signing a document (PDF) openend in a browser tab.
 The software support CAdES and PAdES signature (both visible and not visible type).
+The app hallow to sign document  online files (the app download the document, sign it and create a new signed file) or local files.

 ### 2. The native application